John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

-So, whose version of how that final scene played out is accurate?
-Well, I tend to believe John Berry.
-But one thing’s for sure, whenever Shelley Winters is involved, any story gets a whole lot more fun, and a whole lot more interesting.
+Ultimately, Berry’s version of the final scene debacle appears more accurate than Shelley’s.
+But there’s no denying that whenever Shelley Winters is involved, any story gets a whole lot more fun, and a whole lot more interesting.

 John Garfield and HUAC.
 Again.

-United Artists agreed to distribute He Ran All the Way, but the release of the film was pushed back until June of 1951.
-The reason?
-United Artists wanted to see how things panned out with John Garfield and the House Un-American Activities Committee, before they potentially lost money on a film that starred an actor who couldn’t get “cleared.”
+United Artists agreed to distribute He Ran All the Way, but the release of the film was pushed back until June of 1951: United Artists wanted to see how things panned out with John Garfield and the House Un-American Activities Committee before they potentially lost money on a film that starred an actor who couldn’t get “cleared.”